SebConejo/SebConejo/README.md

 ### Hi there 👋

-I'm Sebastien, co-founder of [CASE](https://case.app) and [Buddyweb](https://buddyweb.fr).
+I'm Sebastien, co-founder of [manifest](https://manifest.build) and [Buddyweb](https://buddyweb.fr).

-- 🔭 I’m currently working on CASE, an Open Source tool that should help developers to build CRUD applications easy and fast !
-My team and I are passionate about it.
+- 🔭 I’m currently working on manifest, a simple backend allowing developers to build and deliver backend as easy as it can be.
 - 🌱 I’m currently learning CPO job.
 I spent a lot of years managing buddyweb customer projects.
 Now, I have to manage a product we have created ourselves. it's interesting and challenging !
 - 👯 I can collaborate on Open Source projects, especailly if it's in relation with style integration and design.
 - 💬 Ask me about UI & UX Design, front-end integration.
 I will do my best to help.